 Martin J. Riedl

 Martin Riedl is doctoral student and teaching assistant at the School of Journalism at the University of Texas at Austin.
-In the summer of 2018 he is a Visiting Fellow in the research program “The evolving digital society” at HIIG.
+In the summer of 2018 he was a Visiting Fellow in the research program “The evolving digital society” at HIIG and is now Associated Researcher exploring Internet governance from a transatlantic perspective.

 In his research Martin primarily contemplates questions concerning content moderation, the labor conditions of moderators of user-generated content, as well as policy and governance of social media platforms, and the German Network Enforcement Act.